Skip to content

 • And the operating cash flow margin

-In the decimal items section you can also get the value of these profitability variables for Alphabet:
+In the decimal items section, you can also get the values of these profitability variables for Alphabet:

 • firm free cash return on invested capital = 87.98%